tikv/website/content/docs/3.0/tasks/monitor/tikv-cluster.md

 #### Create a Prometheus data source

 1. Log in to the Grafana Web interface.
     - Default address: [http://localhost:3000](http://localhost:3000)
-    - Default account name: admin
+    - Default account name: `admin`
-    - Default password: admin
+    - Default password: `admin`
 2. Click the Grafana logo to open the sidebar menu.
 3. Click "Data Sources" in the sidebar.
 4. Click "Add data source".
 5. Specify the data source information:
     - Specify the name for the data source.
     - For Type, select Prometheus.
     - For Url, specify the Prometheus address.
     - Specify other fields as needed.
 6. Click "Add" to save the new data source.

 #### Create a Grafana dashboard

 1. Click the Grafana logo to open the sidebar menu.
 2. On the sidebar menu, click "Dashboards" -> "Import" to open the "Import Dashboard" window.

-3. Click "Upload .json File" to upload a JSON file (Download [TiDB Grafana Config](https://grafana.com/tidb)).
+3. Click "Upload .json File" to upload a JSON file (Examples can be found in [`tidb-ansible`](https://github.com/pingcap/tidb-ansible/tree/master/scripts)).
 4. Click "Save & Open".
 5. A Prometheus dashboard is created.